ddangelov/Top2Vec/README.md

 How does it work?
 -----------------

-The assumption under the algorithm is that many documents that are semantically similar are indicative of an underlying topic.
+The assumption the algorithm makes is that many semantically similar documents are indicative of an underlying topic.
 The first step is to create a joint embedding of document and word vectors.
 Once documents and words are embedded in a vector space the goal of the algorithm is to find dense clusters of documents, then identify which